eugene-sew/gtp_holiday_cdk/README.md

-# Holiday Task Management Lab
+# Field Team Task Management System Lab

-Welcome to the **Holiday Task Management Lab**!
-This project is designed as a hands-on training lab to help you learn how to build and deploy a modern, serverless application on AWS using the AWS Cloud Development Kit (CDK) in Python.
+This repository contains my solution to a lab assignment for designing and implementing a Task Management System for a field team using AWS serverless services, built with the AWS Cloud Development Kit (CDK) in Python.

 ## Project Overview

-This lab guides you through the creation of a cloud-native task management system for managing holiday-related tasks.
-The system allows administrators to assign tasks to users, set deadlines, and notify users via email and push notifications.
-Users can view and update their assigned tasks.
-The project demonstrates best practices in serverless architecture, authentication, and event-driven notifications.
+The goal of this project is to create a secure, event-driven task management system that enables an admin to create and assign tasks to field team members.
+Team members log in to view and update their assigned tasks, while the admin can oversee all tasks, assignments, and deadlines.
+The system efficiently handles task notifications, status updates, and deadline tracking to ensure a seamless workflow for the field team.

 ## Main Features